icoretchi/dukt/README.md

 6. Build the application with Dukt libraries:
    - `dukt-app` Mandatory application base classes command and event processing
    - Separate package for each Event store implementation
-7. Thats it!
+7. That's it!
 Now application is ready for testing and deploying.

 ## Planned later
 - Saga support
+- Support for other platforms (Android, iOS, Linux, macOS, tvOS, watchOS, Wasm, Windows)
 - Code migration from/to other frameworks/languages